tonytanzi/Learngit/README.md

 # Learngit
-Leaarning the theory of git
+Learning the theory of git